Sky News Today: Overview

 In September 2014, as part of a schedule revamp at Sky News, double-headed presentation was reinstated; a new strand running from 9 am to 12 pm weekdays was launched, presented by Colin Brazier and Jayne Secker.
 Dermot Murnaghan now presents a lunchtime slot from Monday to Wednesday.

 From 26 September 2016, the slot moved to start at 11 am, as part of a new schedule; from 24 October, it was extended to 4 hours, finishing at 3 pm.

 During the summer of 2017, the programme had a different format.
 Seeing as All Out Politics was on a summer break, one presenter presented from 10 to 12, it was double headed from 12–1, and then the presenter who started at noon took over from 1–3.

 From April 2019, on Mondays to Thursdays the programme runs from 11 am until 1:30 pm, with Ian King Live following from 1:30 pm until 2 pm.
 On Fridays, the programme runs from 11 am until 2 pm as there is no Ian King Live.

 In September 2020, the timings changed once more with the show airing from 12:00 pm until 2:00 pm.
 On Wednesdays however the show typically airs from 1:00 pm to 2:00 pm allowing an extended All Out Politics to cover Prime Minister's Questions.
 On occasion, the show airs an hour earlier from 11 am if All Out Politics isn't on air, such as during parliamentary recess.

 In February 2021, it was announced that Colin Brazier was to leave Sky News Today to join GB News, a new television news channel due to launch in the UK.

 Following Adam Boulton’s departure from Sky News, as of January 2022, Sky News Today now airs from 11 am each day and runs for 3 hours.
 During some holiday periods, the programme airs from 10 am - replacing Ian King Live - and aiding for four hours.

+On 3 July 2023, Sky News overhauled its weekday daytime line-up.
+Consequently, Sky News Today was expanded to broadcast from 10am until 4.30pm, apart from between 11.30 and 12noon when Business Live (formerly Ian King Live) is aired.